-Your eye clinic may also have a sight loss advisor (also known as an Eye Clinic Liaison Officer or ECLO), who can be on hand to provide you with further practical and emotional support about your child's or your own eye condition.
+Your eye clinic may also have an Eye Care Liaison Officer (ECLO), who can be on hand to provide you with further practical and emotional support about your child's or your own eye condition.

 "You should realise that you're just the same as everyone else, but just happen to not see very well.
 Recognise that there are limitations and challenges, but don't let this stop you doing anything.
 Be brave, be positive and most of all believe that "you can." - Brian Butcher